 A few weeks ago we penned an editorial about how Blowing Rock has changed over the years.
 CLICK HERE to revisit it.

-If every project that comes before Town Council requests a variance from the Code-dictated building height (increased), it makes sense to review it vs. current market needs.
-If to make every project “work” the density has to be more than arbitrary five units per acre, perhaps that requirement should be reconsidered, especially when competing mountain destinations — and do not believe for a second that Blowing Rock doesn’t have competition, and many of those other just as charming destination towns and villages have more development-friendly building codes.
-In the long run, when no one wants to build or develop here, there is an adverse impact on the tax base and property values, necessitating ever higher tax rates to keep town services the same.
+If every project that comes before Town Council requests a variance from the Code-dictated building height (increased), it makes sense to review the ordinance vs. current market needs.
+If to make every project “work” the density has to be more than the arbitrary five units per acre, perhaps that requirement should be reconsidered, especially when competing mountain destinations — and do not believe for a second that Blowing Rock doesn’t have competition — have more development-friendly building codes.
+In the long run, when no one wants to build or develop here there is an adverse impact on the tax base and property values, necessitating ever higher tax rates to keep town services the same.

 Whether you are a business owner, a “working stiff” of a full-time resident, retiree, or seasonal resident, you have a vested interest in Blowing Rock’s economic vitality.
 That vitality, just as it has through the years long gone by, is measured by change.
 Change is most often dictated by development, whether it happens in proactive, logical ways or is allowed to steamroll through town willy-nilly as johnny-come-lately reactions to market needs.
 Change can be proactively anticipated or result from reactive forces because of past neglect and ignorance.

 We urge the Blowing Rock Board of Commissioners, the Mayor, the Planning Board, as well as the Town Manager and Planning Director to thoroughly review our current Land Use Code and its requirements.
 Figuratively speaking, there is water dripping from the ceiling after the recent storm passed through town.
 It is time to fix the roof while the sun is still shining.